PatrickMcLennan/alfred/README.md

 # alfred

-I have a NAS also acts as a home server, running docker containers for things like a plex server, homeassistant, pihole, overseerr, etc. alfred is a monorepo of services and utilities that orhchestrates bespoke home automation behaviour based on these services and their usage.
+I have a NAS that also acts as a home server, running docker containers for things like a plex server, homeassistant, pihole, overseerr, etc. alfred is a monorepo of services and utilities that orhchestrates bespoke home automation behaviour based on these services and their usage.

 alfred integrates with AWS for specific features (SMS notifications, etc), and is otherwise a Rust monorepo utilizing cargo workspaces.